E – Definitions of Ailments

 – Embrocation –The application of a liquid to a part of the body by rubbing.

-– Emesis or Vomiting – Vomiting; vomited matter.
+– Emesis or – Vomiting; vomited matter.
 Is clinically defined as the oral eviction of gastrointestinal contents, due to contractions of the gut and the muscles of the thoracoabdominal wall.
 This is somehow different from regurgitation which has been defined as egression of gastric contents to the mouth effortlessly

 – Emetic – A substances that causes vomiting.
 Induces vomiting.